Muhammad56ah/Muhammad56ah/README.md

 An Entrepreneur & Educationist. <br><br>
-Building Computer Sience applications (https://moahmad.xyz/) Passionate about mathematics,coding , innovation and want to be a disruptor in the field of EDUCATION.
+Building Computer Science applications (https://moahmad.xyz/) Passionate about mathematics,coding , innovation and want to be a disruptor in the field of EDUCATION.

 <br>